viaacode/sip-specification/sip_structure/5_structure_package.md

 The `/descriptive` directory contains descriptive metadata about the IE(s) at the package level.
 This descriptive metadata is stored in different XML files, depending on the number of IE(s) present in the SIP.
-Each XML file follows the naming convention `dc*.xml` (where `*` is any string of zero or more characters characters; a positive integer increasing by one for each additional IE with descriptive metadata present is recommended).
+Each XML file follows the naming convention `dc*.xml` (where `*` is any string of zero or more characters; a positive integer increasing by one for each additional IE with descriptive metadata present is recommended).

 ***Requirements***